Grocery Application Research

 User Persona

-• The primary household shopper
+• Primary household shopper

-• Highly organized and budget-conscious
+• Organized and budget-conscious

-• Motivated by speed, convenience, and savings
+• Motivated by speed and convenience

 Experience Model